Q – For whom is the Creative Musicians Retreat (CMR) designed?

 Q – I’m a music teacher interested in learning more about Walden’s Musicianship Course.
 Is the Creative Musicians Retreat for me?

 Yes!
 There are pedagogy workshops at CMR for music teachers (elementary through college) interested in learning more about The Walden School’s interactive approach to teaching music.
+Our pedagogy is applicable to a variety of learning environments, including classroom teaching, ensemble rehearsals, and private lessons.

 Q – I’m a choral singer.
 Is the Creative Musicians Retreat for me?

 Yes!
 Everyone at CMR sings in the choir.
 Those interested in more singing can choose to sing in the Chamber Choir in the afternoon.
-The Chamber Choir prepares pieces by participants for the Composers Forums.
+The Chamber Choir prepares world premiere pieces by participants for the Composers Forums.

 Q – I’m a performer.
 Is the Creative Musicians Retreat for me?